SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

 ------------------------------------------------------------------------------------------------------------

-This config was generated using SpongeForge build 3442 (with Forge 2768), SpongeAPI version 7.1.5:
+This config was generated using SpongeForge recommendation 5 (SpongeForge 3554 with Forge 2768), SpongeAPI version 7.1:

 .. code-block:: guess